technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     ![](./media/image52.png)

-11. Repeat above steps and register Dataset2.CSV with the name `Dataset2` also.
+11. Repeat the above steps and register Dataset2.CSV with the name `Dataset2` also.

     ![](./media/image53.png)

 ### **Task 8 : Access Notebook to train a model with the AML studio**

+In this task,we learn how to access the python SDK notebook from AML

 1. 'On AML Studio home page,click on **Compute -> Computer instance.** Select **Compute instance** name and then click under **Application** and select
     **Terminal.**